 If this is the situation you’re in, you need to fully understand local laws surrounding adultery and divorce.
 Each state is different, so get to know South Carolina laws.

 In South Carolina, these are the six main things to know and consider about adultery and divorce.
 As the faithful spouse, you may be surprised how strictly South Carolina laws work to favor you.

 Don’t hesitate to seek guidance.
 Reach out for all the help available to you.
-Let an experienced divorce lawyer benefit you.
+Let an experienced divorce lawyers at Elliott Frazier Law Firm benefit you.
 Contact us today to see how we can help.